 I'm a Traceur, an artist, a PKMN Trainer, and a huge Ninja Enthusiast.

 Training accomplishments: Passed the A.D.A.P.T.
-Level 1 Certification program.
+Level 1 Certification program, and working with Art Du Deplacement Chicago (Formerly known as Parkour Ways)

 Training mainly in Chicago, and anywhere else my training takes me.